CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_02_Lab1_Ex1_IdentitySynchronization.md

 ### Task 1 - Configure your UPN suffix

-1. On LON-DC1, log on as **Adatum\Administrator** and password assigned from your lab hoster.
+1. On LON-DC1, log on as **azureuser** and password assigned from your lab hoster.
 2. Using Windows PowerShell as administrator, update the UPN suffix for the domain and on the UPN on every user in AD DS with “@zzzzzzz.onmicrosoft.com” (where zzzzzzz is your unique UPN name) for the domain name.
 To do this, run the following command (remember to change zzzzzzz to your unique UPN name example:azureholxxxx):

     	Set-ADForest -identity "adatum.com" -UPNSuffixes @{replace="zzzzzzz.onmicrosoft.com"}